Budget scheme ignores law, constitution and needs of kids

 June 30, 2015

 The spending plan approved by both houses of the Legislature last night cuts $2 billion in funding for smaller class sizes mandated by I-1351, increasing class sizes in grades 4-12.
+You can buy sociology papers safely, without fear of situation when your orders become public.

 But so far, the two chambers have not agreed on how to reconcile gutting I-1351 with the state constitution.